 In the East, where the bulk of the nation’s winter storage facilities are concentrated, inventories rose by a seasonally large 73 Bcf or 6.7%.
 It was the eleventh injection of the season, the sum of which is 523 Bcf.
 The seasonal disposition in refills is still in deficit, i.e. injections were currently running around 2.3% lower as of last Friday.
 But, that shortfall has improved every single week since the start of the season.
 More importantly, the year-on-year surplus increased both on an outright basis to 167 Bcf and on a percentage basis to 16.8%.

 Finally, out in the West supplies increased by 13 Bcf or 3.3%.
 That is a seasonally normal injection.
 The year-on-year surplus increased to 129 Bcf and the percentage slipped from 47.9% to 46.2% as a result.
 Injections this season now sum 132 Bcf, which is more than 9% above the norm.

 Bottom line, the nearby fundamental picture appears as bearish as ever.
 Underground caverns, mines and aquifers are brimming.
-The 5-year average surplus (interpolated) inched down by 42 bps to 22.2% but increased by 10 Bcf to 482 Bcf.
-During last season’s dog days, natural gas demand from the Grid summed 1.55 Tcf.
-Thus, the current 482 Bcf overhand covers an extra 19 days of last summer’s a/c load.
+The 5-year average surplus (interpolated) increased by 79 bps to 22.6% or 472 Bcf.

 Stephen Schork is the Editor of, and has more than 17 years experience in physical commodity and derivatives trading, risk systems modeling and structured commodity finance.